codecentric/event-processing-sample/README.md

 just a few docker notes:
 =======================
-on a Mac with docker-machine install create a kafka server running in docker:
+on a Mac with a docker-machine installation create a kafka server which runs in docker:

 docker pull spotify/kafka